Winchester College: Domum: the school song

 The school song is entitled "Domum" and is sung at the end of the summer term, known as Cloister Time.
 The origin of the song is unknown; it was described as "an old tradition" in the 1773 History and Antiquities of Winchester.

 The traditional tune was composed by John Reading.
 A new tune, by Malcolm Archer, was officially adopted by the school in about 2007.

 According to legend, the text was written in the 17th century by a pupil who was confined for misconduct during the Whitsun holidays.
 (In one account, he was tied to a pillar.)
 It is said that he carved the words on the bark of a tree, which was thereafter called "Domum Tree", and cast himself into Logie (the river running through the school grounds).
 There is still a "Domum Cottage" in that area.
 The author of the text apparently wrongly treated domum as a neuter noun.

 A "Domum Dinner" is held at the end of the summer term for leavers.
 It was formerly restricted to those former scholars of Winchester who were also scholars of New College, and distinguished guests.
 Until the reforms of the 19th century, there were three successive Election Dinners held during Election Week, culminating in a Domum Ball.
 Originally these festivities occurred around Whitsun, as suggested by references in the song to early summer such as "See the year, the meadow, smiling" and "Now the swallow seeks her dwelling".

-Southern Railway V (Schools) Class Locomotive No. 901
+Influence

+Winchester's approach to education was influential on later schools.
+It was unusual in the medieval period in giving education to boys aged 12–18, as universities would accept students within this age range.
+The age range, the double foundation with New College, Oxford, and the approach to discipline formed the model for Eton College and King's College, Cambridge, some 50 years later.

+Pupils of the school have appeared in many works of fiction: the school itself rather less often.
+The figure of Sir Humphrey Appleby in the TV series Yes Minister is among the best-known Old Wykehamists in fiction.

 As with other prominent public schools, a locomotive of the Southern Railway V Class was named after Winchester College.
 The second of the class, No. 901 Winchester was constructed by Southern at the nearby Eastleigh Works; it entered service in 1930.
-It was selected by the railway's new chief mechanical engineer Oliver Bulleid for rebuilding with a Lemaître multiple-jet blastpipe and wide-diameter chimney from 1939 onwards.
-Upon passing into British Railways ownership in 1948, it was renumbered 30901.
-It was withdrawn from service in 1962.